 What kind of carpet cleaner do I need?

 There is confusion over the difference between carpet cleaners and steam cleaners.
-Steam cleaners and carpet cleaners operate differently and clean in different ways.
+Steam mops and carpet cleaners operate differently and clean in different ways.
 There are a few different styles of carpet cleaners to consider:

 - Shampoo Cleaners: Most of the cleaners feature in this review are shampoo based cleaners.
 These cleaners used heated water and soap to clean old and worn carpets, and treat them chemically to bright them up a little.
 They are generally a surface level clean and do little to remove the bottom layers of dirt.